 It’s also critically important.
-2020 has been more volatile than anyone in 2019 could have imagined.
+The last few years have been more volatile than anyone prior to 2020 could have imagined.
 To survive, manufacturers – with their long lead times, and vulnerable supply chains – must be laser-focused on the metrics that matter; able to respond rapidly as conditions change.

-Here are three realistic steps manufacturers can take for data mastery in 2020.
+Here are three realistic steps manufacturers can take for data mastery.

 Step 1: Use live KPIs alongside your reporting

 The first step is to start using KPIs alongside your traditional fixed-period reporting.